nv-morpheus/Morpheus/docs/source/developer_guide/guides/3_simple_cpp_stage.md

 While our Python implementation accepts messages of any type (in the form of Python objects), on the C++ side we don't have that flexibility since our node is subject to C++ static typing rules.
 In practice, this isn't a limitation as we usually know which specific message types we need to work with.

-To start with, we have our Morpheus and SRF-specific includes:
+To start with, we have our Morpheus and MRC-specific includes:

 ```cpp
 #include <morpheus/messages/multi.hpp>  // for MultiMessage